ajstarks/svgo/README.markdown

 See svgdef.[svg|png|pdf] for a graphical view of the function calls

-Usage: (where $GC and $GL are the Go compiler and linker for your targer architecture, $A)
+Usage: (where $GC and $GL are the Go compiler and linker for your target architecture, $A)

 	$ $GC svg.go  # compile the library
 	$ $GC -I . svgdef.go && $GL -L . -o svgdef svgdef.$A  # compile a client program
 	$ ./svgdef    # run the client program

-a minimal program:
+a minimal program, to generate SVG to standard output.

 	package main